Markpm-code/st_benedict_shrine/README.md

 # Navigation
  * The navigation bar is featured in  seven pages.
  * When the user is not logged in the Sign Up and Log in button displays but when a user is logged in this disappears and replaced with Reservations and Log Out buttons including the username of the user and a welcome to St Benedict! message.
 A successfully signed message also displays in the reservations page.
- * THe Contact and Services uses dropdown to access the page.
+ * The Contact and Services uses dropdown to access the page.
  * The buttons are using a color combination of brown #FFFFFF with a hover effect.
  * It uses linear-gradient(to right, rgb(160, 48, 26), #FFFFFF) background color.
  * The hand praying icon is taken from font awesome.